DivanshiJain2005/Emotion-Recognition/README.md

 - **Deep Learning Model**: An LSTM-based neural network for emotion classification.
 - **Customizable**: Easy to modify for additional labels or datasets.
 - **Real-Time Prediction**: Test the model with custom sentences.
+- **High Accuracy**: Achieved an accuracy of 99.7% on the test dataset.
 ---

 ## Prerequisites